Hygiene matters for BJJ, Grappling, and MMA fighters.

 Before training

-• Wear clean clothes.
-The gi, rashguard, and shorts should be freshly laundered.
+- Wear clean clothes.
+Your gi, rashguard, and shorts should be freshly laundered.

-• Trim your nails.
-Scratches and scrapes are gateways for infection.
+- Trim your nails.
+Scratches and scrapes are entry points for infections.

-• Cover wounds.
-Use heavy-duty bandages, and if the wound is large, it's best not to exercise.
+- Cover wounds.
+Use strong dressings and, if the wound is large, it's best not to train.

 After training

-• Dry yourself thoroughly.
-Pay special attention to your skin folds, feet, and groin.
+- Dry yourself thoroughly.
+Pay special attention to skin folds, feet, and groin.

-• Remove wet clothing from the backpack.
+- Remove wet clothes from the backpack.
 Wash immediately or hang to dry.

-Remember: hydrated and well-cared-for skin lasts longer than dry and neglected skin.
+Remember: hydrated and well-cared-for skin is more resilient than dry and neglected skin.

 4) Care of equipment and clothing